 If OVERDOSE is suspected:

-Store methadone between 59 and 86 degrees F (15 and 30 degrees C) in a tightly closed container.
+Sometimes, methadone is stored in a hospital, clinic, or doctor's office.
+If you are storing methadone at home, store it at room temperature, 59 and 86 degrees F (15 and 30 degrees C) in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep methadone out of the reach of children and away from pets.

 - If you have any questions about methadone, please talk with your doctor, pharmacist, or other health care provider.